Sapol Assawamunkong

-Sapol Assawamunkong (สพล อัศวมั่นคง; born 6 December 1993), nicknamed Great (เกรท), is a Thai actor, model, MC and singer.
-He is known for his roles in the film Inhuman Kiss, and in the television series Song Naree (2019), Manner of Death (2020) and Wandee Goodday (2024).
+Sapol Assawamunkong (สพล อัศวมั่นคง; born 6 December 1993), nicknamed Great (เกรท), is a Thai actor, MC and singer.
+He is known for his roles in the film Inhuman Kiss, and in the television series Song Naree (2019), Manner of Death (2020), Wandee Goodday (2024), and Memoir of Rati (2025).

 Early life and education

 Sapol Assawamunkong was born on 6 December 1993 in Bangkok, Thailand.
 He graduated high school from Bodindecha School (Sing Singhaseni).
 He hold a bachelor's degree in the Department of Technology Management from Sirindhorn International Institute of Technology.

 Career

 He began his entertainment career in 2015.
 He competed in The Cleo Most Eligible Bachelor 2016 competition and won the first prize.

 He made his acting debut with the 2015 drama Room Alone 2, playing Key.
 In 2017, he played a supporting role in the drama Bangkok Love Stories: Please.
 In 2018, he signed a contract for 5 years with the Channel 7 and starred in the drama Rak Wan Ban Wun where he reprised his role as Saoek as the male lead.
 He then starred in drama Jao Sao Chang Yon in the same year.

-In 2019, he made his big-screen debut as a main role with the popular romantic horror film Inhuman Kiss.
+In 2019, he made his big-screen debut as a main role in the popular romantic horror film Inhuman Kiss.
 In the same year, he starred as a main role in the drama Song Naree.

-In 2010, he played the supporting roles in several drama Tawan Arb Dao, Prom Pissawat, Rahut Rissaya, and Manner of Death.
-He received positive reviews for his portrayal of Inspector M in the Manner of Death which led to increased popularity for him.
+In 2010, he played supporting roles in several dramas: Tawan Arb Dao, Prom Pissawat, Rahut Rissaya, and Manner of Death.
+He received positive reviews for his portrayal of Inspector M in Manner of Death which led to increased popularity.
 He released a duet with Kao Noppakao titled "Too Little, Too Late" (คิดได้) under the 'Boyfriends' project in September 2020.

+In 2022, he signed a five-year contract with GMMTV, under which he was paired with Sarin Ronnakiat.